vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (9.4)
 {: .examplecaption}

 But, notice how the previously paraconsistent assertion `P P⊥ι Pι` now resolves into one with distinct partitioners: `P (Dξ P)⊥ι (Dξ⊥ξ Pτ)ι`.
-This succesfully perserves a classical form of consistency, so long as the partitioning type is completely realized in its basis.
+This successfully perserves a classical form of consistency, so long as the partitioning type is completely realized in its basis.

-On the other hand, this means we can only talk determinately about whether `P` applies—i.e. whether a given type fails to self-occur—with regards to only a subset of the universe of types.
+On the other hand, this means we can only talk determinately about whether `P` applies—i.e. whether a given type fails to be self-realizing—with regards to only a subset of the universe of types.
 What if we want to ask, e.g., whether or not `Dξ P` fails to self-occur?
 We can do this by defining a larger type `F` that occurs in `Dξ P`, but is still too small to include `P`, and then constructing `Fξ P`.

 And, we can repeat this question for `Fξ P` by defining an even larger (but still not too large) type `G`.
 And, we can